 Mapping Marine Mammals along the Northern California Current

-Project Status: This project began in June 2014 and is projected to be completed in September 2015
+Project Status: This project began in June 2014 and was completed in September 2015

 Coastal zone managers need maps of marine mammal populations to improve their ability to identify and mitigate impacts to marine mammals from human activities, and to identify critical wildlife habitats.
 We are generating maps of marine mammals along the Pacific Coast of Washington to improve assessments and management of the Olympic Coast National Marine Sanctuary.

 As the human population expands in coastal areas and distribution of pathogens and hosts shifts with changing climate, the risk for emerging hazards in the marine environment increases and marine wildlife may be negatively affected.
 Coastal zone managers need maps of marine mammal populations to improve their ability to identify and mitigate impacts from human activities to marine mammals, and to identify critical wildlife habitats, like migration areas and feeding and nursing grounds.